What is DASH diet?

-However, the original DASH diet plan was not designed for weight loss since it includes some starchy foods, which have a negative impact on weight loss.
-However, it is important to note that as weight loss became increasingly important to many people, especially to those suffering from high blood pressure; it led to the revision of the DASH diet.
-Fortunately, favourable results were obtained when ‘empty’ carbohydrates, which were previously included in the diet, were omitted and a balance of protein and healthy fats added to help attain a sustainable weight loss.
+However, the original DASH diet plan was not designed for weight loss since it includes some starchy foods.
+These starchy foods which have a negative impact on weight loss.
+However, it is important to note that as weight loss became increasingly important to many people.
+Especially to those suffering from high blood pressure.
+It led to the revision of the DASH diet.
+Fortunately, favourable results were obtained when ‘empty’ carbohydrates.
+Which were previously included in the diet, were omitted and a balance of protein and healthy fats added to help attain a sustainable weight loss.

 Today, much of the DASH diet involves planning balanced meals with fruits and vegetables, low-fat or better still non-fat dairy, along with a healthy dose of nuts, beans, and seeds, as well as limiting sodium intakes.
 Try out The DASH diet action plan and how to control blood pressure

 Check out these helpful books from Amram Adam (available on Amazon)

 This will be of interest What is high blood pressure and what causes it?

 This will be of interest 27 foods that help lower blood pressure.
 You can control it.

 This will be of interest How prevalent is diabetes and the symptoms